STMicroelectronics/st-mems-ispu/examples/ism330is_lsm6dso16is/standing_vs_sitting/README.md

 ## 1 - Introduction

-This ISPU example implements the standing vs sitting solution based on the fusion of the accelerometer and pressure sensor data.
+This ISPU example implements the standing vs sitting at desk solution based on the fusion of the accelerometer and pressure sensor data.

 The accelerometer is configured in low-power mode at 26 Hz.